bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/song-darkside.md

 ---
 # DArkSide

 6th song on NexGen and one of the singles.
+The song also appears remixed on the [lofiles album](lofiles).

 ***